siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 Change is the acknowledgement of a difference between distributions.

+Nothing in this step assumes a primitive infinitesimal or minimal change.
+The whole extent is registered again as

+$$
+u_2(\mathbf{r}),
+$$

+and every position is considered anew in that registration.

 What is observed is not disappearance in one part of the extent of $u$ and reappearance in another, but continuous reconfiguration.
 Energy present in one part is registered in another.
 We interpret that